marq24/ha-goecharger-api2/README.md

 > __only__ the `pgrid` value is __required__ — the other two fields `ppv` & `pakku` are just _optional_.

 > [!NOTE]
 > The goeCharger will drop the __stored data after 5 seconds__ — so if the automation is not running/sending data every five seconds (or faster) to the wallbox the 'PV Surplus Charging' is __not going to work__!

+> [!IMPORTANT]
+> When you are using the Cloud/WAN connection to communicate with your go-eCharger, then the service of this integration will additionally check __if the go-eCharger is connected with a vehicle__ (API-key `car`).
+If this is not the case, __the data will not be submitted to the cloud__ (to reduce the load of the cloud service).

 ### Do not forget this important setting